mblayman/mattlayman.com/content/django-riffs/2022-10-04-accepting-files.md

 * Google Cloud Storage
 * Digital Ocean Spaces
 * Or services you run separately like an SFTP server

-REMOVE
-These services would have additional cost beyond the cost of running your web server in the cloud, but the services usually have shockingly low rates and some offer a generous free tier for lower levels of data storage.

 Why use django-storages?